 - The latest developments in real estate taxation and partnership taxation (legislative, administrative and judicial), including:

-- Analysis of current structures in light of the first two sets of Qualified Opportunity Zone Fund (“QOF”) regulations, the FAQs and any additional guidance, including leasing, related party rules and multiple asset QOFs
+- Analysis of current structures in light of the final Qualified Opportunity Zone Fund (“QOF”) regulations, and additional guidance including the new final regulations issued in 2021

-- Critical new regulations on bottom dollar guarantees and the allocation of partnership liabilities that are changing how deals get done
+- Current techniques dealing with regulations on bottom dollar guarantees and the allocation of partnership liabilities

 - Drafting partnership agreements to deal with the new partnership audit and “partnership representative” rules

 - Changes to the partnership disguised sale regulations that affect “leveraged partnerships” but also many other common transactions

 - Structuring to maximize capital gain and avoid “dealer” status; strategies for avoiding income recognition traps and minimizing taxes under Sections 704(b), 704(c), 707, 737 and 752